MustardChef/WSABuilds/Documentation/WSABuilds/Backup and Restore.md

 After removing the lines above, run the script.

-When the Powershell window states "Press any key to quit", at that time multiple dialogue boxes will open:
+When the Powershell window states "Press any key to quit", at that time multiple dialouge boxes will open:

-<-- <add Images here> -->
+&lt;-- <add here="" images=""> --&gt;

 > [!IMPORTANT]
 > ****Ignore these and do not click on anything or close these popups****